 Poland, Germany’s eastern neighbor, is one of the larger countries in the European Union with a population of 40 million.
 Poland’s history is marked by a changeful and fateful past.
 After joining the EU, Poland has developed from an agricultural state into a driving economic force in Central Europe.
 However, the economic disparity within the country is still very high today.
 Progress is particularly noticeable in the large cities such as Warsaw and Poznan.
 In contrast, the more rural east and northeast are clearly lagging behind.
 Poland also has a lot to offer in terms of tourism.
 Long beaches on the Baltic Sea in the north, untouched nature in Masuria and southern flair in the world heritage city of Krakow.

 Our moving guide has many valuable tips for you and the ToDo list reminds you of important formal things that need to be done, such as notices of termination or the notification of the change of address.
 Don’t forget to register your residence with the authorities.
 While you are still in Germany, get detailed advice from your health insurance and pension insurance institution, as the conditions abroad are often different.
 You should also know that the Polish currency is the zloty.
 There are hardly any language barriers, as many Poles speak German.
 Especially at work, Polish language skills are not necessary due to the economic relationship with Germany and the German-speaking countries.
 In everyday life, however, it is more advantageous to know the Polish language.

-Our experienced contact persons for private moves within Europe are pleased to support you on a personal basis with all formalities and official channels.
+Our experienced contact persons for private moves within Europe will be happy to advise you personally and will also take care of formalities and administrative procedures.